confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

 EMIT CHANGES;
 ```

-Your results should look similiar to what is below, depending on the wall clock of when you run it.
-Because you didn't instruct ksqlDB to use event-time, `ROWTIME` is inherited from the underlying Kafka record.
+Your results should look similiar to what is below with the exception of `ROWTIME` and `ROWTIME_FORMATTED`, which will mirror your wall clock.
+Because you didn't yet instruct ksqlDB to use event-time, `ROWTIME` is inherited from the underlying Kafka record.
 Kafka's default is to set the timestamp at which the record was produced to the topic.

 ```
 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+------------------------------------+------------------------------------+